 While researching, I noticed lots of green and orange colors and imagery of location, leaf, or food.
 Instead of zigging, I zagged to offer colors and iconography, unlike other veg fests through the U.S.

 I explored offset typography for and custom hand-drawn illustrations to convey a sense of whimsicalness.
 The colors take their cue from the four primary food groups.

-The year the rebrand launched was the biggest year for the festival, drawing 10,000 people to Harriet Island Park in Saint Paul, MN.
+The year the rebrand launched was the biggest year (at that time) for the festival, drawing 10,000 people to Harriet Island Park in Saint Paul, MN.
 The previous year was 7,000; that’s a 30% increase.

 Did my creative direction increase the attendance of all those new people?
-Probably not, but it did increase brand clarity for the festival, making it easier to understand what the event is about, thus helping the festival welcome 3,000 more people.
+Probably not, but it did increase brand clarity for the festival, making it easier to understand what the event is, thus helping the festival welcome 3,000 more people.

 Role: Strategist, Creative Director, Designer